-Epidemiologically, atopic dermatitis seems to be increasing worldwide.
-Exact figures are lacking; however since there is not a strict method of defining the disease.
+Epidemiologically, the prevalence rate of atopic dermatitis is increasing worldwide.
+It is estimated that AD affects 10% to 20% of the population.
 There does seem to be some variation in rates from one ethnic or geographic area to another.
 Reported rates can run from greater than 20% in Scandinavian populations to less than 5% in east Africa.

-Differential diagnosis largely depends on the age and distribution of the rash.
-Although there is some dispute on the nomenclature, many authors would lump atopic dermatitis and seborrhea together in a group of eczematoid dermatitis.
-They stress that atopic dermatitis often occurs in individuals who had seborrheic dermatitis in infancy.
-There are some differences however.
+The differential diagnoses for an eczematous dermatitis is broad and includes seborrheic dermatitis, scabies, allergic contact dermatitis, and several immune disorders.
+Distinguishing between atopic and seborrheic dermatitis often depends on the age and distribution of the rash.
 In early infancy, seborrheic dermatitis usually presents earlier than 2 months of age with AD presenting thereafter.
 Seborrhea has a much better prognosis, and usually resolves by six months of age, just when atopic dermatitis becomes more prevalent.
-Pruritus is not customarily a big factor in seborrhea, but is always present in AD.
-There are patches of erythema which usually start on the scalp and move down over the face and cheeks.
-These red patches scale and have an oily appearance.
+Seborrheic dermatitis favors areas of high sebum production and the larger body folds.
+Pruritus is absent in seborrhea but is always present in AD.
+Infantile seborrheic dermatitis tends to present as greasy scale over the scalp (cradle cap), but there can also be patches of erythema on the scalp, face, retroauricular folds, neck, trunk and proximal extremities.
 The rash itself is difficult to distinguish morphologically from atopic dermatitis.
-In older children, scabies can cause discrete areas of pruritus with papular erythema, but usually these show a predilection for the hands, feet, and genital areas.
-One will often find the tiny burrow wounds on close inspection (often in the web spaces between the fingers).
+In older children, scabies can cause discrete areas of pruritus with papules and scaly erythema, but usually these show a predilection for the hands, feet, and genital areas.
+One will often find the tiny burrow wounds on close inspection, often in the web spaces between the fingers.
 Allergic contact dermatitis is more sudden in onset and less relapsing in course.
-Usually a specific new allergen can be identified by history.
-Very specific distribution is often helpful.
+Usually a specific new allergen can be identified by history, and a very specific distribution of dermatitis is often helpful in its diagnosis.

 As is the case with acne, the level of therapy should be tailored to the severity of the disease.
-Generally, AD patients are found to have dry skin, which may produce cracking that contributes to antigen stimulation of the deeper tissues.
-Without a doubt, moisturizers hold a key role in providing a barrier to this drying.
-Emollients are best, but a very greasy product may not be well tolerated by older patients although they form the best barrier.
-Systemic antihistamines may help with pruritus, and the more sedating of these, such as hydroxyzine, seem to have the greatest effect, particularly in younger children to avoid bed time scratching.
+AD patients tend to have dry skin, which results in decreased epidermal barrier protection and increased risk of antigen stimulation of the underlying tissues.
+Moisturizers can help to restore the epidermal barrier and play a key role in the management of AD.
+Emollients are best, particularly after bathing, although a very greasy product may not be well tolerated by older patients.
+Systemic antihistamines may help with pruritus.
+Sedating antihistamines, such as hydroxyzine or diphenhydramine, are particularly helpful in managing bedtime/nocturnal scratching.

 1. True/False: Seborrhea starts in infancy at the same time as atopic dermatitis.

-3. True/False: The prevalence of atopic dermatitis is generally higher in more developed societies and may be in part related to diverse environmental stimuli present in these communities.
+2. True/False: The prevalence of atopic dermatitis is generally higher in more industrialized societies and may be in part related to diverse environmental stimuli present in these communities.

 4. Which of the following is a true statement?